Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant productId* | int | Specify the product id to fetch associated product tags
+merchantId* | string | Unique GUID of the merchant productId* | int | Specify the product id to fetch the product tags associated to it

 <aside class="notice"> All parameters marked by * are mandatory. </aside>